3 killed in upstate New York house fire

 RENSSELAER, N.Y.
 (AP) — Three people have been killed, including a child, in an early morning house fire in upstate New York.

-The Albany Times Union reports the blaze began around 4:40 a.m.
-Sunday at a home in Rensselaer.
+The Albany Times Union reports the blaze began early Sunday at a home in Rensselaer (rehn-suh-LEER’).

 Police have not yet released the names of the victims, but reports say they were a mother, a grandmother and a young son.

-The newspaper says a daughter is in critical condition at a burn unit and another child was able to escape to a neighbor for help.
+The newspaper says a daughter is hospitalized in critical condition and another child was able to escape to a neighbor’s house for help.

 Most Read Nation & World Stories